s-KaiNet/node-sp-auth/README.md

    * User credentials through the http ntlm handshake
  * SharePoint Online:
    * Addin only permissions
    * SAML based with user credentials
+ * ADFS user credentials (works with both SharePoint on-premise and Online)

 [Wiki](https://github.com/s-KaiNet/node-sp-auth/wiki) contains detailed steps you need to perform in order to use any of authentication options as well as sample using.